Kambras

-Kambras is an independent collective of Argentine Tango dancers, musicians, technicians and media artists.
-It is led by Gonzalo Orihuela, Julián Rodriguez Orihuela and Solange Chapperon.
-Their intent has been to have a more different, cosmopolitan and contemporary approach to tango dance than other existing tango dance companies.
+Kambras was an independent collective of Argentine Tango dancers, musicians, technicians and media artists.
+It was led by Gonzalo Orihuela, Julián Rodriguez Orihuela and Solange Chapperon.
+Their intent was to have a more different, cosmopolitan and contemporary approach to tango dance than other existing tango dance companies.

 In particular, the company has been known to continuously bring new and refreshing ideas in to the standstill tango performance scene.

 Director

 Gonzalo Orihuela is a South African born Argentine blogger, teacher and choreographer of Argentine tango.
 Born in 1980.
 He is regarded as part of the vanguard of scenic tango, and he is best known for his pieces created with the group.